Best Portable Photo Printer for Photography on the Go

 As a result, the prints possess an old-school film charm rather than a crisp digital print-out.

-You can pair the Instax SP-3 to your smart device or Fujifilm X Series camera using Bluetooth or WiFi.
+You can pair the Instax SP-3 to your smart device or Fujifilm X Series camera using Bluetooth or WiFi, then print directly to the pocket printer.

-With the Fuji Instax app, you can apply filters and overlay text to get creative and style your images.
+With the Fuji Instax app, you can apply mobile photo filters and overlay text to get creative and style your images.
 You can also share images back to your social media platforms.

 The app gives you access to your image library or to pull photos from social media accounts or Google Photos.